ake-persson/distill/README.md

   puppet_environment: production
 </pre>

 In this fashion you can create a very fine grained configuration outside of Puppet.
 The whole idea is too keep Configuration separate from Code.
-Otherwise you have to re-test your Code everytime you make a change.
+Otherwise you have to re-test your Code every-time you make a change.

 Features
 --------